monix/monix-bio/README.md

 One of the main goals is to stay as consistent with `monix.eval.Task` as possible so the core functionality will not see much changes but it is likely that some type signatures change, e.g. to return `UIO[A]` where possible.

-Error handling operators are actively worked on and they will most likely see breaking changes.
+Error handling operators and error reporting are actively worked on and they will most likely see breaking changes.

 Most of the internals didn't see significant changes when compared to `monix.eval.Task` so this implementation can greatly benefit from maturity of its parent but the project has just started and the changes weren't thoroughly tested yet.